aadversteeg/deploy-to-azure/README.md

 ## What gets deployed?

-- Azure Storage Account with a blob container for Unifi configuration
+- Azure Storage Account with a file share for Unifi configuration
 - Azure Container Instance running the Unifi Controller
 - Public IP address and DNS name for accessing the Unifi Controller